 But if you turn away, and forsake my statutes and commandments, which I have given you, and shall go and serve other gods, and worship them; then will I pluck you up by the roots out of my land which I have given you; and this house which I have sanctified (set apart) in my name, will I cast out of my sight, and will make it a proverb and a byword among all nations (2 Chronicles 7:19-20).

-A Bible commentary noted: While this promise was originally given to King Solomon regarding the people of Israel, it is certainly applicable to all who will call on the Lord in repentance and faith.
+It was noted that while this promise was originally given to King Solomon regarding the people of Israel, it is certainly applicable to all who will call on the Lord in repentance and faith.
 This is a high expression of God's loving readiness to hear the prayers of a repentant people.
-These words attest to the fact that being at ease in Zion reveals the need for a awakening call to the church; to those who have walked away from the umbrella of God's provision.
+These words attest to the fact that being at ease in Zion has necessitated a wake up call for the church; to those who have walked away from the umbrella of God's provision and protection.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.